The national medical examiner system

 In March 2019, Dr Alan Fletcher was appointed as National Medical Examiner for England and Wales.

 The role of the national medical examiner is to provide professional and strategic leadership to regional and trust-based medical examiners.
-The role supports better safeguards for the public, patient safety monitoring and improvement, and informs the wider learning from deaths agenda.
+The role supports medical examiners in providing better safeguards for the public, patient safety monitoring and improvement, and informs the wider learning from deaths agenda.

 National medical examiner updates